 The main focus of my work has been on the following topics:

-- The effects of neutron star matter on the gravitational waves: information on their ultra dense interiors, see here for more information
+- The effects of neutron star matter on the gravitational waves during the inspiral: probing the nature of the ultra-dense matter in their interiors, see the more detailed description of various aspects here

-- Testing analytical models against numerical relativity simulations: the gauge invariant periastron advance for binaries with spins (read the article here) and an improved full waveform model (read the short paper here).
+- testing analytical models against numerical relativity simulations: the description of spin effects in black-hole binaries (read the article here) and an improved full waveform model (read the short paper here).

 I am also interested in other topics in relativity that are not directly related to gravitational waves: